Farial-mahmod/Inspirational-Quotes-watchOS/README.md

-# Inspirational-Quotes-watchOS
+# Inspirational Quotes watchOS App
-A watchOS app for displaying inspirational quotes asynchronously over the internet with a responsive view.
+A watchOS app for displaying inspirational quotes asynchronously over the internet with a responsive yet simple view.

 ## Technologies Used:
 1. watchOS